Martha Layne Collins: Toyota Assembly Plant

+The Georgetown, Kentucky Toyota Plant, which led to Toyota and other major automakers settling in Kentucky and numerous jobs being created in Kentucky through the auto industry, is regarded as the most recognizable part of Collins's legacy as Governor.

 Other matters during Collins's term

 On October 7, 1987, Collins called a special legislative session to close a deficit between state contributions to the worker's compensation Special Fund and disbursements.
 The Special Fund was designated for payments to workers with occupational diseases and workers whose work-related injuries could not be traced to any single employer.
 A plan proposed by Democratic state senator Ed O'Daniel was expected to provide the framework for legislation considered in the session.
 Under O'Daniel's plan, additional revenue for the Special Fund would be raised by increasing assessments on worker's compensation premiums for 30 years.
-Assessments for coal companies were increased more than those on other businesses because the majority of the claims paid from the Special Fund were for black lung, a breathing disease common among coal miners; consequently, it was opposed by legislators from heavily coal-dependent counties.
+Assessments for coal companies were increased more than those on other businesses because the majority of the claims paid from the Special Fund were for black lung disease, a breathing disease common among coal miners; consequently, it was opposed by legislators from heavily coal-dependent counties.
 Nevertheless, after nine days of negotiations, a bill substantially similar to O'Daniel's original plan was approved by the legislature and signed by Collins.

 Collins chaired the Tennessee–Tombigbee Waterway Authority and held that position when the waterway opened to the public in 1985.
 On May 10, 1985, she was named to the University of Kentucky Alumni Association's Hall of Distinguished Alumni.
 She also chaired the Southern Growth Policies Board, Southern States Energy Board, and was co-chair of the Appalachian Regional Commission.